museum4punkt0/Masken-der-Welt/README.md

 ------------------
 The Museum "Fasnachtsmuseum Schloss Langenstein" offers a broad variety of masks from all around the globe.
 The goal of the AR-application "Masken der Welt" is to provide the visitors an immersive insight of the culture of waring masks and the specific context of the cults.

+Therefor a specific selection of masks has been 3D scanned into 3D objects (via photogrammetry), seperated from their respective textures and merged into a animated and interactive 3D modelled scene of an abstracted globe and enriched with photos, videos and further informations.

 This application is designed for running exclusively on the Microsoft (r) HoloLens (r) augmented reality glass gear.

 The application and the 3D scans of the masks have been made by contexagon and the assets were designed and created by Daniel Boehme as part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Fasnacht Digital.
 Further information: www.museum4punkt0.de/en/. <br>